htcondor/htmap/docs/source/htcondor.rst

 Using HTCondor with HTMap
 =========================

+HTMap is only a Python wrapper to the HTCondor API.
+That means all of the HTCondor functionality is available.
+Here's a brief overview of how to use HTCondor with HTMap:

 Component and Job States
 -------------------------------------
 Each HTMap map component is represented by an HTCondor job.